 My water bottle spilled in my bag and destroyed my expensive laptop.

 I cried when the repair guy told me I’m better off buying a new one.
 I sobbed over the phone while I told my dad what the repair guy told me.

 For over a month, I didn’t have a laptop.

-So, I was forced to invest $4 for a notebook and start taking lecture notes *gasp* by hand.
-It completely changed my learning experience.
+So, I was forced to invest $4 for a fancy notebook and start taking lecture notes *gasp* by hand.
+That completely changed my learning experience, and my grades improved!

 Without the distraction of consistently checking my email and twitter feed, I followed class lectures intently, took detailed notes, and began to participate in discussions often.
 I absorbed the material better and my grades began to improve.